munagekar/m4all/README.md

 Installation Instructions
 -------------------------

-Android: Grab the Apk from Github.
+ - Android: Grab the Apk from Github.
 Install and you are ready to go
-Linux: You need to get Kivy with all dependencies and run it.
+ - Linux: You need to get Kivy with all dependencies and run it
-Windows: Need to get Kivy and all dependencies and run it.
+ - Windows: Need to get Kivy and all dependencies and run it.

 Features
 --------